yaurora/cups-google-airprint/README.md

 cups-google-airprint
-cups with google cloud print and airprint enabled, with HP and many other printers supported.
+cups with google cloud print support, with HP and many other printers drivers supported.
-Based on the phusion/baseimage:master branch.
+Base image is phusion/baseimage:master branch.

 # Deployment

 ## Deploy with Docker
 **Special notes for Synology users:**
-Since synology has it's own implementation of CUPS, and it starts automatically with OS boot.
-It's necessary to disable it berfore we get started or you can try other port other than 631 to avoid port conflicts.
+Since synology has it's own implementation of CUPS, which starts automatically with OS boot.
+It's necessary to disable it berfore we get started, or you can try other port than 631 to avoid port conflicts.
 Plus, system level "Bonjour Service discovery --> Printer sharing via Bonjour" must be enabled.

-To stop CUPS:
+### To stop CUPS:
 ```shell
 synoservice --hard-disable cupsd
 synoservice --hard-disable cups-lpd